-Depreciation and amortization for the nine month period ended September 30, 2018 was \$49,000 compared to \$213,000 in the 2017 comparative period.
-Depreciation decreased over the nine month period as certain assets have become fully depreciated.
+Depreciation and amortization for the year ended December 31, 2018 was \$60,000 compared to \$284,000 in the 2017 comparative period.
+Depreciation decreased over the year as certain assets have become fully depreciated.

-Stock-based compensation expense for the nine month period ended September 30, 2018 was \$212,000 compared to \$6,000 in the 2017 comparative period.
+Stock-based compensation expense for the year ended December 31, 2018 was \$305,000 compared to \$13,000 in the 2017 comparative period.
 Stock based compensation expenses in the first quarter of 2017 related to the granting of stock options to officers and employees on January 12, 2016 when 90,000 stock options were granted.
-These options have since been fully expensed and so all the stock-based compensation expenses in the first three quarters of 2018 relate to the granting of stock options to officers and employees on December 15, 2017 when 530,000 stock options were granted and also to 1,150,000 options granted in June 2018.
+These options have since been fully expensed and so all the stock-based compensation expenses in 2018 relate to the granting of stock options to officers and employees on December 15, 2017 when 530,000 stock options were granted and also to 1,150,000 options granted in June 2018.
 These expenses are all non-cash in nature and stock options are expensed over a two year vesting period.

-Restructuring costs for the nine month period ended September 30, 2018 were \$10,000 compared to \$1,238,000 in the 2017 comparative period.
-Part of the large expenses in the first three quarters of 2017 relates to severance paid to the Company's former Executive VP, Corporate Counsel in the first quarter of 2017.
-Following its annual general meeting on May 5th, 2017, the Company reviewed its strategy and restructured its operations.
+Restructuring costs for the year December 31, 2018 were \$10,000 compared to \$1,238,000 in the 2017 comparative period.
+Part of the large expenses in 2017 relates to severance paid to the Company's former Executive VP, Corporate Counsel in the first quarter of 2017.
+Following its annual general meeting on May

+5th, 2017, the Company reviewed its strategy and restructured its operations.
 The restructuring resulted in the terminations and resignations of certain officers and employees.
 During the second and third quarters of 2017, the Company estimated and accrued an additional \$848,000 for costs of restructuring of which \$450,000 was paid to the Company's former President.
-The only restructuring expenses incurred in 2018 were in the first quarter when the Company reached a settlement with a former employee who filed a statement of claim at the Small Claims Court of Saskatchewan for alleged constructive dismissal.
+The only restructuring expenses incurred in 2018 were in the first guarter when the Company reached a settlement with a former employee in connection with alleged constructive dismissal.

-Impairment expenses for the nine month period ended September 30, 2018 were \$290,000 compared to the period ending September 30, 2017 of \$392,000.
+Impairment expenses for the year ended December 31, 2018 were \$2,079,000 compared to the period ending December 31, 2017 of \$597,000.
 In 2014, previous management determined assets with a carrying amount of \$63,165,000 were no longer recoverable.
-At September 30, 2018, the Company determined that those impairment indicators continue to impact recoverability.
+At December 31, 2018, the Company determined that those impairment indicators continue to impact recoverability.
 The Company and the industry as a whole continue to face significant headwinds including depressed pricing on international potash contracts.
-Therefore, incremental expenditures incurred on intangible and mine development assets during the first three quarters of 2018 of \$290,000 were determined not to impact the previously determined recoverable amount.
+Therefore, incremental expenditures incurred on intangible and mine development assets in 2018 of \$550,000 were determined not to impact the previously determined recoverable amount.
+Also, increases to the underlying assets as a result of additions to the Company's decommissioning liability were determined not to impact the previously determined recoverable amount resulting in impairment expenses of \$1,529,000.
 For additional information, refer to the notes to the financial statements dated December 31, 2015 available on SEDAR at www.sedar.com.